MORE run draws crowd - The Pictou Advocate

 The annual Marathon of Respect and Equality began at the visitor information centre near the new roundabout and featured its first stop in downtown Pictou.
-There, hundreds of students from school in Pictou filled the slope at Market Square to cheer the runners as they arrived.
+There, hundreds of students and staff from schools in Pictou filled the slope at Market Square to cheer the runners as they arrived.

 Henderson Paris and Ivan Willis, who are this year’s honorary co-chairmen, were among those who addressed the gathering before the runners proceeded to the other local communities along the route.